longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^

 The :guilabel:`Messages` button on the `Top Function Bar`_ is used to toggle the message log widget.
-:numref:`Messages Button` below shows an example of the Messages button.
+:numref:`Messages Button` below shows an example of the :guilabel:`Messages` button.

 .. _Messages Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-messages.png